Rose-Yang1232/Yuwei_dojo/hello/apple/DESCRIPTION.md

     console.log("Window fully loaded!");

     // Start WebGazer tracking.
-    //runWebGazer();
+    runWebGazer();

-    // Attach your iframe listeners.
+    // Attach iframe listeners.
     attachIframeListeners();

-    // Begin the calibration step.
-    setupCalibration();
+    // Set up calibration UI (dots are created and listeners attached). setupCalibration();

+    // After a short delay, instruct the user on calibration. setTimeout(() => {
+      alert("Calibration Instructions:\n\nPlease click on each red dot 5 times.
+Each dot will gradually become more opaque until it turns yellow when complete.
+This calibrates your eye tracker.");
+    }, 2000);

-    // Start the interval for sending events. setInterval(sendEventsToServer, 10000);
+    // Start sending events periodically.
+    setInterval(sendEventsToServer, 10000);
   }
 }, 500);